-- Submit news/photos to the Class News and encourage others to do the same. - Make an end-of-year gift to The Fund for Agnes Scott and encourage others to do the same. - Meet with class officers to monitor progress of Q1 goals.
+- Submit news/photos to the Class News and encourage others to do the same. - Make an end-of-year gift to Agnes Scott and encourage other to do the same. - Meet with class officers to monitor progress of Q1 goals.